 The architecture emulates and respects a fully functional next-generation service provider and Data center networks, as this target architecture aims to solve a lot of the current technologies scalability, security and design issues that are commonly found in service provider and Data centers - among which the most important are the following: Layers scalability, Recovery time in case of failures, redundant firewall cluster for secure remote access and network security segmentation and servers running virtualization technologies.
 VITAL-5G implemented security domains for each of these cases, considering the public interfaces exposed to the Internet that could be a potential security or cybersecurity breach.
 The scenario when a remote testbed could have a potential security issue or prominent to an attack that may impact the testbed has been also evaluated.
 Based on the 5G security implementation, it has been avoided any potential vulnerabilities that can be faced due to illegitimate platform access from the other testbeds, based on security filtering, cryptographic algorithms, authentication procedure, monitoring and isolation within dedicated tenants with controlled limited access.
-There is not permitted any direct connectivity between the testbeds, but only between testbeds and VITAL-5G platform (IPSec VPNs), developers to testbeds or Platform (SSL VPNs).
+There is not permitted any direct connectivity between the testbeds or Platform (ISSL VPNs).